 Do the players really stay onsite all week?

 Yes.
-The boys stay onsite together in dorm-style housing with their teammates and coaches throughout the tournament week while parents stay separately nearby.
+Players stay onsite in dorm-style housing with their teammates and coaches throughout tournament week while parents stay elsewhere.
+Families can sign players out if needed, but many boys choose to stay with their teams for most of the week.

 What does Cooperstown All Star Village actually feel like?